karthickdeepan3/digital-forensics-experiments-2025/exp4-MHA/README.md

 # 📧 Experiment 4: Mail Header Analysis (MHA)

-**Aim:**
-The aim is to use a Mail Header Analyzer (MHA) to trace an email's origin and verify its authenticity by examining its header for signs of spoofing.

----

-## 📝 Procedure

 ### Step 1: Get the Email Header
 - Open the email and copy the **full raw header**.